ABCorp

-ABCorp is an American corporation providing contract manufacturing and related services to the authentication, payment and secure access business sectors.
-Its history dates back to 1795 as a secure engraver and printer, and assisting the newly formed First Bank of the United States to design and produce more counterfeit resistant currency.
+American Banknote Corporation (parent to American Bank Note Company), trading as ABCorp, is an American corporation providing contract manufacturing and related services to the authentication, payment and secure access business sectors.
+ABCorp’s history, through American Bank Note Company or ABN, dates back to 1795 as a secure engraver and printer, and assisting the newly formed First Bank of the United States to design and produce more counterfeit resistant currency.
 The company has facilities in the United States, Canada, Australia, and New Zealand.

-The American Bank Note Company is a wholly owned subsidiary of ABCorp.
+History

 Origins

-Robert Scot, the first official engraver of the young U.S. Mint, began the company that would eventually grow into a high security engraving and printing firm, the American Bank Note Company.
+In 1795, Robert Scot, the first official engraver of the U.S. Mint, founded Murray, Draper, Fairman & Company (spelled Fairham in some sources), which was named for Scot's three partners.

-Founded in 1795 as Murray, Draper, Fairman & Company after Scot's three partners, the company prospered as United States population expanded and financial institutions proliferated.
 Its products included stock and bond certificates, paper currency for the nation's thousands of state-chartered banks, postage stamps (from 1879 to 1894), and a wide variety of other engraved and printed items.
-Two security printers absorbed into the ABN in 1879 produced U. S. Postage stamps between 1861 and that year: the National Bank Note Company (1861-73) and the Continental Banknote Company (1873-79).

-After 1857
+In the nineteenth century

 On April 29, 1858, following the Panic of 1857, seven prominent security printers merged to form the American Bank Note Company.
 The new company made New York City its headquarters.
 Less than two years later, the remaining handful of independent bank note printers merged to form the National Bank Note Company.

 To be close to the stock exchanges, brokerage firms, and banks in lower Manhattan, the American Bank Note Company established its headquarters in the Merchants Exchange Building at 55 Wall Street in Manhattan.
 The company moved its office and plant to 142 Broadway (at the corner of Liberty Street) in 1867, to another new facility at 78–86 Trinity Place in 1882, and again to 70 Broad Street in 1908.

 The first federally issued paper currency was circulated by the US Treasury Department following the outbreak of the American Civil War.
 Congress passed authorizing legislation for $60 million worth of these "Demand Notes" on July 17 and August 5, 1861.
 Under contract with the government, the novel paper money, called "greenbacks" by the public, was produced by the American Bank Note Co. and the National Bank Note Co.
 A total of 7.25 million notes were produced in denominations of $5, $10, and $20.
 American and National were also producing paper money for the Confederacy at the same time.

-Following the initial production of U.S. currency by the government's Bureau of Engraving and Printing in 1862, ABNCo sought a new business abroad.
+Following the initial production of U.S. currency by the government's Bureau of Engraving and Printing in 1862, ABN sought a new business abroad.
 The company eventually supplied security paper and bank notes to 115 foreign countries.

+National Bank Note Company (1861–73) merged into ABN in 1873.